How to Place a 4-Month-Old Up for Adoption [Create a Better Future]

 What to Know About the Adoption Process for 4-Month-Olds

-Putting a 4-month-old up for adoption is always an option for you.
+Putting a 4-month-old up for adoption is an option for you.
 You can create a better future for your child, yourself and a hopeful adoptive family when you choose adoption.
 Call 1-800-ADOPTION now for more information or to get started.

 You will get the same professional guidance and support from our agency when placing your 4-month-old for adoption as any other woman choosing adoption for her baby.